 Stretching vertically along the Lake Michigan shoreline north of Milwaukee, Ozaukee County has kept its rich commercial heritage alive.
 Cedarburg’s Cedar Creek Settlement, a collection of more than 30 shops, boutiques and galleries housed in a restored woolen mill, is a major shopping attraction, drawing visitors from throughout the region.
 Port Washington, the county’s first settlement, was once a major commercial fishing port and still boasts one of the finest marinas in the area.
 It is also a manufacturing center, with several business parks located on the city's west side.
 Ozaukee County is rich in natural beauty.
 Harrington Beach State Park, located just north of Port Washington, is one of the most beautiful state parks in Wisconsin.
 The Ozaukee Interurban Trail is a converted 30-mile railroad right-of-way that is now used by walkers, joggers and cyclists to enjoy the outdoors.
 Whether you choose to live in Port Washington, historic Cedarburg or suburban Mequon, you’ll enjoy the pace of life here in Ozaukee County.

 Mequon and Thiensville are the urban communities of Ozaukee County, accounting for more than one-third of the county’s population.
 The Milwaukee River meanders lazily through the two communities, which are located at the southern edge of the county.
 Mequon's beautiful scenery and rural location have made it one of the most affluent and rapidly growing suburbs in the area.
 It boasts majestic lakeshore bluffs, stately homes, numerous golf courses and easy access to the interstate.
-Many of Wisconsin's professional athletes have homes in this area, as does Concordia University, a four-year liveral arts school.
-Thiensville is a smaller community that dates back to the turn of the century.
+Many of Wisconsin's professional athletes have homes in this area, as does Concordia University, a four-year liberal arts school.
+Thiensville is a smaller community that dates back to the turn of the 20th century.
 It was slowly surrounded by Mequon as that city began to blossom in the 1950s.

 Cedarburg is a town of specialty shops, antique stores and quaint restaurants.
 Its thriving downtown is listed on the National Register of Historic Places and features buildings dating back to the 1800s.
 The city’s residential base is a mixture of older, stately homes and modern subdivisions.
 Since 1960, the community’s population has more than doubled.